Twice22/Convex-Optimization/README.md

 ## Explanations
 The final report is named CVX_OPT_BUSA_Victor.pdf
+The latex version of the report is also available under the name: CVX_OPT_BUSA_Victor.tex

 __Note__: the 2 previous homeworks were purely theoretical and handwritten so I don't have them anymore.